Find answers to common questions about the appraisal industry and our process at Class.

 Following the inspection, the appraiser completes a report – identifying all details of the home that add or detract from the property value.
 The appraiser also compares the subject property to other homes in the area (called “Comps”) that have sold recently.
 In this process, they look for homes with similar build, room count, geographic similarities, and recently sold properties.

 Once the appraiser comes up with a value, the completed report is sent back to the Class Valuation.
 We run the report through our Class INtelligence rules engine to rapidly identify possible issues.
-Our quality control team then reviews the report for errors or missing information flagged by Class INtelligence.
+Our quality control team then completes the QC Examination as flagged by Class INelligence.
 If revisions are needed, it is returned to the appraiser.
 Once the revisions are completed, the appraisal is considered complete and is returned to the lender.

 How long an appraisal takes may vary substantially based on many variables, including overall market volume, property location, property complexity, appraiser capacity, and revision needs.
 This can generally range from a few days to a few weeks.
 If you’re a broker and would like to understand more accurate turn time averages in your region, log in to Fast Track Pro and click “County Dashboard.”
 This will show you the average turn times from Class Valuation for the last 30 days in each county nationwide.